Carrara Stadium: Commonwealth Games

 Carrara Stadium hosted the opening and closing ceremonies of the 2018 Commonwealth Games as well as hosting the athletics events.
 The athlete's village was originally going to be located next to Carrara Stadium but instead was constructed in Southport.
 The stadium was temporarily upgraded to hold 35,000 people prior to the start of the opening ceremony.

 Naming rights

 The stadium lacked a naming rights sponsor in its formative decades, bearing the names Carrara Stadium and Gold Coast Stadium between its opening in 1987 and 2011.
 On 15 March 2011, the Gold Coast Football Club announced that nationally active home builder group Metricon Homes had signed a $3 million, 5-year deal for naming rights of Carrara Stadium, to be known henceforth as Metricon Stadium.
 In March 2016 Metricon Homes signed a 5-year extension deal with the Suns until 25 March 2020 for the naming rights of the stadium.
 The agreement was later extended to the end of 2022.
 In 2023 the stadium was renamed Heritage Bank Stadium, after a contract was signed with mutual bank Heritage Bank.
+In the same year, Heritage Bank merged with People's Choice Credit Union based in Adelaide, South Australia to create People First Bank.
+Therefore, the stadium was renamed People First Stadium in March 2024.